How to Use Proxy with Python Requests

 Use SOCKS proxies when you need to get more functionality in your application.

-Before we move on to proxy server authorization methods and session usage, let’s look at the types of requests that can be performed using the Requests library.
+Before we move on to proxy server authorization methods and session usage, let’s look at the types of request methods that can be performed using the Requests library.

 GET Method